joatmon08/hashicorp-stack-demoapp/README.md

 Only `product` users will be able to access `product_infra`.
 `operations` users will be able to access both `core_infra`

+### Configure Boundary Workers

+Go to the `boundary/config` workspace in Terraform Cloud.

+Commit it up to your fork.

+This workspace registers the Boundary workers into Boundary by retrieving their worker registration token from Vault.

 ### Configure Argo CD